dylanmooney62/laravel-blog/content/blog/policies.md

 ```

 I associated the the User with a role using the **belongsTo** method.
-I also added various helper functions that will be useful when implementing the validation logic.
+I also added various helper methods that will be useful when implementing the validation logic.

 ```php
 class User extends Authenticatable
 {
     // ...

     public function role()